• Home

 Comments

-FLOW I decided to roughly cut a ‘Shiva Linga’ in two in order to make a somewhat humorous statement regarding the relationship between the masculine and the feminine.
+I decided to roughly cut a ‘Shiva Linga’ in two in order to investigate the relationship between the masculine and the feminine.

 The work is displayed as a two-channel video on plasma screens lying flat on the floor.
 The force of gravity, so readily apparent in the flow of the liquids and the hanging forms, thus seem to draw the shapes and their symbolic meanings closer to one another.
 Moreover, the viewer is forced to walk around the screens in order to view the work, thus adding a decidedly sculptural element to the piece.